Use cURL Integration With Artifactory

-The jf rt curl command runs cURL against Artifactory using the server and credentials you already configured in the JFrog CLI, so you do not pass URLs or auth headers manually.
+The jf rt curl command runs cURL against Artifactory using the server and credentials you already configured in the JFrog CLI, so you do not pass URLs or authentication headers manually.
 You need the curl executable on your PATH.
-Use this page to prepare your environment, understand options, and follow copy-pastable examples for common REST calls.
+Use this page to prepare your environment, understand options, and follow copy-pastable examples for common REST requests.

 Command syntax